 TheFactory is built on the belief that everyone is equal, and that integrity and sharing is important to secure well functioning eco-system in the future.
 We connect startups with mentors, investors, partners and established corporates, in addition to other startups

 We believe all parties should read and understand these codes and rules, and openly discuss among each other if there is a need for further clarification

 In an ever changing world, conferences, seminars, workshops, hackatons, and other event-like activities are becoming an integrated part of staying updated and connected.
 There is no reason why this part of life should be an unpleasant experience.
 However for way too many, this is still the case.

 Oslo Business Region want to make Oslo a pioneering city and lead the way in this field, and really hope that one day all events and event goers will understand the responsibility of making events a pleasant experience for all involved from beginning to end – and after.
 TheFactory support OBR in this, and will include #BeNice Code of Conduct for all our events to ensure harassment free zone for everyone.

-Corporates should not engage in a process with a startup if they already have decided to build a competing solution, and vice versa.
+Corporates, mentors and investors should not engage in a process with a startup if there is any conflict of interest, and vice versa.
 We encourage startups to share as much information as they want to share, without the "feeling" of being pressured to share more than willingly.
 Startups must understand that established corporations are built on longer and often less streamlined structures, and will often have longer decision making processes.

 If, and when, details are being discussed between corporates and startups, we advise that NDA's are being used.